DANser-freelancer/javascript-enum-model/raw.md

 log(adminBit === permissionsBits.Admin - 1); // true

 if ((adminBit | permissionsBits.Delete) === permissionsBits.Admin - 1) {
-  // Admin-1 has Delete bit so adding it should change nothing log('is Admin');
+  // Admin-1 contains Delete bit so adding it should change nothing log('is Admin');
   if ((admin & allFlags) === allFlags) {
     // Admin or Admin-1 does not stand above Admin